kluchey/OMG/pages/MCV4U___6___4 Intersection of Two Planes.md

 	- What are the allowed operations when using elimination?
 There are **three** but the last is very subtle.
 		- Multiply an equation by a constant. logseq.order-list-type:: number
 		- Add or subtract two different equations.
-Each equation in a system is still itself, even after multiplied by a constant, so don't mix up equations, thinking two are different when one is a logseq.order-list-type:: number
+Each equation in a system is still itself, even after multiplied by a constant, so don't mix up equations, logseq.order-list-type:: number
 		- Swap the order of equations. logseq.order-list-type:: number